 In the broader scheme of things, this may seem like small potatoes, but the relevance of social media in this digital age is undeniable.
 It’s important to set a precedent for how official accounts used in governance will be archived and transferred.
 Left unanswered: if President Barack Obama will get to take over the @BarackObama handle from @OFA on January 20, after he signs out of @POTUS for the last time.

 WHAT’S THE CONVERSION RATE FOR RENMIMBI?
-Sunlight’s Melissa Yeager wonders if the Federal Election Commission will act to prevent foreign money from flowing into U.S. elections.
+Sunlight’s Melissa Yeager wonders if the Federal Election Commission will act to prevent foreign money from flowing into U.S. elections to pay bills all in one payment.
 “The Campaign Legal Center (CLC) filed a complaint this week with the Federal Election Commission (FEC) over a report by The Telegraph (U.K.) showing members of a pro-Donald Trump super PAC, Great America PAC, instructing a Chinese businessman on how he could move money into the U.S. election in clear violation of federal law.”
 [READ MORE]

 DISCLOSED: The Central Intelligence Agency’s internal investigation of the Bay of Pigs, shorthand for a failed invasion of Cuba in the 1960s, is now online.